MAHAOMARB/MyMemoryGame/README.md

 # Memory Game Project By Udacity

+## What is the Memory Game:
+This is a simple game built to test a users memory.
+There's a deck of cards with different icons.

 # The project built by using HTML, CSS, and Javacript

+## How to install the game :

+1. download the zip file of repositry.
+1. unzip file.
+1. open up the index.html file in your browser.

 ## How to paly :